Parralogic/securelinux/READme.txt

 usage, by disabling sudo usage; your systemsettings and your bashrc.
 This script was written in Arch Linux with the plasma5 desktop environment.

 UPDATE!
+12/30/2023
+The secure script will now protect your Home forder sub-folders, still need to modify the script so that all your files in the sub-folders are secured; with a cd, chown, chmod and a wildcard * and a for loop.
+Those who know what Im referring to will be like no-shit!

+UPDATE!
 10/17/2023
 The secure.sh script will work with the three most used Desktop Environments:[DE] KDE/plasma | xfce4 | Gnome.